seedcase-project/seedcase-website/community/sharing/conference-rse23.md

   research data management, helping researchers make sense of complex health data effortlessly.

-- Apptainer: Apptainer is a Python package that simplifies running complex applications using containers.
-As an open-source project, Apptainer boasts a welcoming community and stands out in the container landscape for its focus on verifiable reproducibility and security, streamlined integration, ease of mobility with its single-file SIF container format, and a straightforward yet effective security model.
+- [Apptainer](https://apptainer.org/): Apptainer is a Python package that simplifies running complex applications using containers.
+As an open-source project, Apptainer boasts a welcoming community and stands out in the container landscape for its focus on verifiable reproducibility and security, streamlined integration, ease of mobility with its single-file Singularity Image Format (SIF) container format, and a straightforward yet effective security model.
   With Apptainer, you work inside a container as you do outside, ensuring a simple yet robust approach to security while harnessing the